From Lead Pipes to Modern Plumbing: The Development of the Pipefitter's Title

 Development of lead pipes in antiquated Rome

-The role of lead workers in ancient times
+The role of the lead worker in the past

-The Evolution of Plumbing and the Plumbing Profession
+The evolution of Plumbing and the Plumbing Profession

-The growth of the profession of plumbing
+The rise of the profession of plumbing

 The significance of plumbers in the present

-Explanation of the necessary skills and knowledge to succeed as a plumber
+The explanation of the necessary skills and knowledge to succeed as a plumber

-Overview of the types of plumbing jobs offered to plumbers
+An overview of the different types of plumbing jobs offered to plumbers

 Conclusion